Fuel economy in aircraft: Propulsive efficiency

 The efficiency can be defined as the amount of energy imparted to the plane per unit of energy in the fuel.
 The rate at which energy is imparted equals thrust multiplied by airspeed.

 To get thrust, an aircraft engine is either a shaft engine – piston engine or turboprop, with its efficiency inversely proportional to its brake-specific fuel consumption – coupled with a propeller having its own propulsive efficiency; or a jet engine with its efficiency given by its airspeed divided by the thrust-specific fuel consumption and the specific energy of the fuel.

 Turboprops have an optimum speed below 460 mph.
-This is less than jets used by major airlines today, however propeller planes are much more efficient.
+This is less than jets used by major airlines today, but propeller planes are much more efficient.
 The Bombardier Dash 8 Q400 turboprop is used for this reason as a regional airliner.

 Jet fuel cost and emissions reduction have renewed interest in the propfan concept for jetliners with an emphasis on engine/airframe efficiency that might come into service beyond the Boeing 787 and Airbus A350XWB.
 For instance, Airbus has patented aircraft designs with twin rear-mounted counter-rotating propfans.
-Propfans bridge the gap between turboprops, losing efficiency beyond Mach 0.5-0.6, and high-bypass turbofans, more efficient beyond Mach 0.8.
+Propfans bridge the gap between turboprops, losing efficiency beyond Mach 0.5–0.6, and high-bypass turbofans, more efficient beyond Mach 0.8.
 NASA has conducted an Advanced Turboprop Project (ATP), where they researched a variable-pitch propfan that produced less noise and achieved high speeds.